 Charles Attwell and Paul Smith are solicitors and risk consultants who support Travelers claim and underwriting teams.
 They help law firms to identify and avoid professional indemnity insurance risks.

-Here they explain some common errors in company and commercial law and how to avoid them
+Here they explain some common errors in company and commercial law and how to avoid them.
+(1 May 2019)

 Company and commercial work ranks sixth in our data showing which areas of work in law firms generate the most negligence claims.
 But it ranks third in terms of the value of the claims — only commercial litigation and commercial property cases are more costly.